pritisolanki/chatserverclient/README.md

 ### Improve/What can be added more
 ..* Open for code review
 ..* Open for code restructing
+..* How can this be extended more